 The only way they have learnt to cope is to continue to punish themselves as the child they were.
 Which is why wounded adults have wounds.

 – trauma doesn’t just go away.
 It’s not something that “being positive” will cure.
 And it’s not something that everyone one can understand.

 For some people it remains and destroys their mind, body and soul.
 Until someone listens for the first time and listens to that wounded child.

 – sometimes I wish that you could live with my wounds.
 The people who have judged me without understanding, the people who have hurt me.
 The people who abused me.

 I wish you could see the damage inside.
 So then you would learn truly what it’s like to be a wounded child.
 Only for just for one day I wish I could be that adult in that adult’s body.

 We wouldn’t blame a child for living and coping with trauma the best way they know.
 So why are we so quick to judge them in adult bodies.

 When we see broken children we judge their environment, but when we see broken adults we judge the person. 💚

 A great resource for quotes and healing images on abuse.
-Such as the image above can be found at the following link.
+Such as he one above.